 An article published in the November 19th 2011 issue of the Economists, ‘’The Magic of Diasporas’’ states that ‘’Immigrant Networks are a rare bright spark in the world economy.
 Rich countries should welcome them.’’
-The full page article talks primarily about the Chinese and the Indian diasporas with reference to those of Huguenots, Scots, Lebanese, Japanese and Jews, part of 215 million first generation migrants around the world, but does not mention the Turks although their number of all generations in Europe is close to 6 million.
-The main argument of the article is that the Networks of kinship and language make it easier to do business accross borders, diasporas help spread ideas and Money.
+The full-page article talks primarily about the Chinese and the Indian diasporas with reference to those of Huguenots, Scots, Lebanese, Japanese and Jews, part of 215 million first-generation migrants around the world, but does not mention the Turks although their number of all generations in Europe is close to 6 million.
+The main argument of the article is that the Networks of kinship and language make it easier to do business across borders, diasporas help spread ideas and Money.

 - Turks abroad comprise the 10th largest diaspora in the world

 - There are over 3,900 Turkish Association abroad

 - The number of Turkish businesses in Europe is over 140,000 with close to 50 billion Euro sales

 - The 3 million Turks living in Germany has opened 75,000 businesses in 50 years where over 337,000 people work